frutabruta/VDV301DataStructures/README.md

 # VDV301DataStructures
 Library of data storage classes for use with VDV301

+- 20250520_1625
+    - Vdv301Connection
+        - new variables added comply with 1.0
+            - vehicleTypeRef
+            - vehicleStructureName
 - 20250404_1832
     - added VehicleModeEnumeration
     - new function Vdv301Enumerations::RouteDeviationEnumeration RouteDeviationEnumerationFromQString